 Bronchitis, a common winter infection, is a medical condition in which the lining of the respiratory tract (e.g., bronchi) becomes inflamed.
 Here at Pine Knob, we know the signs and symptoms of bronchitis, and are here to provide you with excellent treatment regimens.
-Call our clinic today or access our Telemedicine services online for more information.
+Call our clinic today.

 No, acute bronchitis does not come back every year but usually lasts for 2-3 weeks.
 However, if symptoms persist longer than 3-4 weeks, you may be classified as having chronic bronchitis, which can return for multiple years in a row.
 Bronchitis can result from a cold or flu virus, or exposure to substances that irritate the lungs (e.g., pollution, smoke).
 It is this long-term irritation of the lungs that may lead to developing chronic bronchitis.
 Symptoms include: